openandroidinstaller-dev/openandroidinstaller/README.md

     - [MicroG](https://microg.org)
       - The recommended way to install MicroG is to use the zip file provided here: [https://github.com/FriendlyNeighborhoodShane/MinMicroG-abuse-CI/releases](https://github.com/FriendlyNeighborhoodShane/MinMicroG-abuse-CI/releases).
     - [F-Droid App-Store](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged.ota).
-  - or you can just search the web or the [XDA Developers forum](https://xdaforums.com) for an appropriate version for your device.
+  - or you can just search the web or the [XDA Developers forum](https://xdaforums.com) to find an appropriate version for your device.

 ### 3. Start the desktop app